Skip to main content

 Visit the Frequently Asked Questions page to learn more about RECOVER funding and how funds have been distributed.

 In February 2024, the NIH invested an additional $515 million in RECOVER’s multidisciplinary, large-scale efforts to understand, diagnose, and treat Long COVID.
-Further information on allocations of this funding is forthcoming.
+In December 2024, NIH received approval from the Public Health and Social Services Emergency Fund (PHSSEF) to reallocate $147 million to support RECOVER’s ongoing efforts to understand, diagnose, prevent, and treat Long COVID.

 Current RECOVER Funding Opportunities